ValeriyAndreevichPushkarev/ShadowZone/README.md

 Note that its about **3 dB/km signal loss for fiber optics** (or we get only 0.70 of the power of the signal from 1 km line).

-15 mW laser (not a diode - diodes much more effective) - 	8,4 lm, or 8,4 lx per m**2, or more that (TODO: make computations of power consumption with respect to modern photodiodes/detectors)
+15 mW laser (not a diode - diodes much more effective) - 	8,4 lm, or 8,4 lx per m**2, or more than (TODO: make computations of power consumption with respect to modern photodiodes/detectors)

 And **all "Computations" preforms only within a optics**, and only one remaining problem is the branching factor.